-■ Why is the second graph horizontally stretched?

-It has higher frequency bandwidth.

-□ Could you re-explain this slide?
+Student Questions □ Why is the second graph horizontally stretched?
+It has a higher frequency bandwidth. • Could you re-explain this slide?
 Is the benefit of this transmission method to allow two signals to be transmitted at once?
 Unsure how this improves things.
 Allows user multiplexing.

-$FDMA = Frequency \ Division \ (1G)$

-$TDMA = Time\ Division\ (2G)$

-$CDMA = Code\ Division\ (3G)$

-- ☐ Can you explain these line graphs again?
-Sure. - ☐ In FHSS, when should we tell the receiver the random generator seed we use?
+FDMA = Frequency Division (1G)TDMA = Time Division (2G)CDMA = Code Division (3G)Can you explain these line graphs again?
+Sure. □ In FHSS, when should we tell the receiver the random generator seed we use?
 What is the range of the random number generated?

-Random number generator and seeds are exchanged at the beginning of communication and periodically.
-The range is up to the users and standard bodies.

-☐ What are the advantages of spreading the spectrum?
+Random number generators and seeds are exchanged at the beginning of communication and periodically.
+The range is up to the users and standard bodies. □ What are the advantages of spreading the spectrum?
 Is it just to increase the range of frequencies where the peak is at the highest?
 Allows code division multiplexing

-DS Spectrum

-Time Domain Frequency Domain Time Frequency Bandwidth (a) Data Frequency Bandwidth

-- ☐ What is the meaning of the vertical axis?
-Signal power - ☐ Will Fourier transform be discussed in this course?

-No.

-Two Sender CDMA Example
+Two Sender CDMA Example senders

-senders